Is Bitcoin Anonymous?

 And even if you send it to Bob, and he sends it to Alice, and they share it all around their friends, almost every transaction is traceable, eventually.

-Because of this, Bitcoin is the perfect currency for police to investigate someone who might have been doing something illegal and trying to get away with it by using BTC.
+Contrary to the mainstream narrative, therefore, Bitcoin isn’t good for criminals.
+Instead it is the perfect currency for police to investigate someone who might have been doing something illegal and trying to get away with it by using BTC.

 But Why Do Criminals Demand Bitcoin?